howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

-# Lesson 7: Create PHP order config
+# Lesson 7: Create the PHP order config

 # What you will learn
 - Array shapes